nativusdoge/openvpn-client/README.md

 ### DNS

-By default this container will use the DNS settings provided by your VPN endpoint as using local DNS will cause leakage.
+By default this container will use the DNS settings provided by Docker which could end up being the public Google DNS nameservers.
+It is recommended to use the DNS servers provided by your VPN server by supplying the `DNS` environment variable.